Thermalization of a quantum Newton's cradle in a one-dimensional quasicondensate: Conclusion

 \section{Conclusion}

-In conclusion, we studied the collisional dynamics of a harmonically trapped weakly interacting 1D quasicondensate in the same quantum Newton's cradle setting as the experiment performed by Kinoshita \tit{et al.} \cite{kww06} in the strongly interacting (near-Tonks-Girardeau) regime.
+In conclusion, we studied the collisional dynamics of a harmonically trapped weakly-interacting 1D quasicondensate in the same quantum Newton's cradle setting as the experiment performed by Kinoshita \tit{et al.} \cite{kww06} in the strongly interacting (near-Tonks-Girardeau) regime.
 By parametrizing the system in terms of just two (for any given trap frequency) dimensionless parameters, $\chi_0$ and $q_0$, which encompass the interaction strength, the temperature of the gas, and the magnitude of the Bragg momentum, we identify the different dynamical regimes of the system in terms of its relaxation rate to the final equilibrium state.

-We find that the final relaxed state of the system can be well characterised by a thermal distribution, where the kinetic energy imparted to the system by the initial Bragg pulse is distributed amongst the internal degrees of the system and results in a higher equilibrium temperature of the final state.
-Relaxation to this thermal state, rather than to a state which would require characterisation via a generalised Gibbs ensemble, implies that harmonic confinement here cannot be regarded as a weak perturbation from integrability of the respective uniform 1D Bose gas.
+We find that the final relaxed state of the system can be well characterized by a thermal distribution, where the kinetic energy imparted to the system by the initial Bragg pulse is distributed amongst the internal degrees of the system and results in a higher equilibrium temperature of the final state.
+Relaxation to this thermal state, rather than to a state which would require characterization via a generalized Gibbs ensemble, implies that harmonic confinement here cannot be regarded as a weak perturbation from integrability of the respective uniform 1D Bose gas.
 Accordingly, a 1D quasicondensate in this nonequilibrium scenario does not offer itself as a system to which a quantum analog of the KAM theorem could be applied.

 The characteristic relaxation timescales are predicted to be of the order of tens of seconds for typical experimental parameters, which in turn correspond to hundreds of repeated collisions taking place before equilibrium is reached.
 This is similar to, and only an order of magnitude shorter than, the typical relaxation timescales observed in the strongly interacting quantum Newton's cradle.
 The difference can be explained by the effect of repulsive interactions in the system, which strongly reduce the two-body correlations and hence suppress the two-body collisional rates in the Tonks-Girardeau regime.
-At the same time, such relaxation timescales are significantly longer than the typical millisecond dephasing timescales observed in the experiments of Hofferberth \tit{et al.} \cite{hlfss07} on coherently split quasicondensates.